 That insight applies to games whose point is play and the social and emotional benefits are side effects.
-What about games that have an overt behavior-changing goal?
+But what about games that have an overt behavior-changing goal?
 Basic human motivation and an intrinsic desire to change could be prerequisites to play.
 We already trick ourselves in a myriad of ways to drink more water, stop smoking, hit 10,000 steps, and call our families.
 Can games make a lasting impact?

 One problem is that lots of social games are simply not fun.
 Game designers struggle to educate, inform, implore a change, and make a game engaging at the same time.
 These games also risk getting mired in mechanics and points gathering.
 We might figure out the secret to paying the mortgage as a driver in The Uber Game, but repeat plays can lead the player to focus more on memorizing steps than on what a tough road it is for Uber drivers.
 It’s natural for players to try to win by gaming the game.

 We’ve discovered in our own research some social games that show promise.
 Arranged! aims to teach players about the challenges of arranged marriages in South-Asian societies.
 And Mind Light uses therapeutic techniques to help kids overcome fear and anxiety.

 Further disruption is underway, and it’s badly needed.
 A lack of diversity in gaming companies leads to tokenization and misrepresentation.
 Troll culture brought us #Gamergate.
 And while trolls represent the tiniest minority of gamers, toxic online communities dominate the outside perception of gaming.
 That deteriorates trust in a platform that could be used for positive change.

 Thankfully, game development is rapidly becoming more democratic, with free design tools, hundreds of schools teaching game development, and thousands of kids pulling their teachers along for the ride.